-During the course of the semester you will analyze a basic fMRI experiment examining the brain response to faces versus houses.
+During the course of the semester you will analyze a basic fMRI experiment using data from the Human Connectome Project.
 Groups of three students will work together to decide on the analysis methods, analyze the data, and present the results to the class.
 Each team member will then prepare their own written report of the project.